 - Specific objects that you indicate should be encrypted with that key.

 When adding or rewriting an object in Cloud Storage, if you have both a default key set on your bucket and a specific key included in your request, Cloud Storage uses the specific key to encrypt the object.

-- The service account still has permission to decrypt using the key.
+- The service agent still has permission to decrypt using the key.

 - You have not disabled or destroyed the key.

-If one of these conditions is not met, the service account does not decrypt the data, and the request fails.
+If one of these conditions is not met, the service agent does not decrypt the data, and the request fails.